Arjun-G-Ravi/replicating_research_papers/00_How to read research papers/main.md

 - Read everything except the mathematical part of the paper

 ### STAGE 4(A): if complex mathematics in the paper
-- Take out the mathematical part of the
+- Take out the mathematical part of the paper and work on it individually, slowly
+- Very slow and painful process

-### STAGE 4(B): if you want ot implement the paper as code
+### STAGE 4(B): if you want to implement the paper as code
 - If template code is available
   - Learn the structure, where are the important codes, etc.
   - Work on google colab for easy installs and setup: https://colab.google/